Configurational entropy of heavy-quark QCD exotica: engendering the next generation: Introduction

 Among the plethora of already detected particles and resonances, exotic mesons remain a partially disassembled puzzle in QCD when one attempts to model and interpret their fundamental properties.
 Exotic mesonic states do not obey the standard $q\bar q$ structure, where $q$ denotes a quark \cite{Lebed1,Jaffe1}.
 The standard constituent quark model reports detected mesons as bound $q\bar q$ states clustered into SU($N$) (flavor) multiplets.
 Nevertheless, the gluonic coupling in QCD indicates that mesons can be also composed of $q\bar q$ states bounded to a gluon.
 These states are called hybrids.
 Besides, multiquark color singlet states of type $qq \bar q\bar q$ encompass tetraquarks and also hadronic molecules that are two bounded mesons, with experimental data reported in PDG 2020 \cite{pdg}.
 They are experimental confirmation of heavy-quark states afar the standard quark model \cite{Guo,Liu}.
-Some of these states, having masses in the range of charmonium resonances ($c\bar c$ bound-states, where $c$ is the charm quark), are named charmonium-like exotic meson states.
-Exotic mesons also encompass bottomonium-like states.
-There are other exotic composites formed by light-flavor quark states which consist of $c\bar c$ and $b\bar b$ (where $b$ denotes the bottom quark), as well as their appropriate fusion \cite{Abreu:2017nuc}.
+Some of these states, do not fit into the conventional $c\bar c$ spectrum (where $c$ denotes the charm quark), and are named charmonium-like exotic meson states.
+What discerns multiquark states containing a $c\bar c$ pair from conventional charmonia is the existence of multiplets that include states with non-vanishing charge (as the $c\bar c u\bar d$), non-vanishing strangeness (as the $c\bar c d\bar s$), or even both (as the $c\bar c u\bar s$) \cite{Godfrey:2008nc}.
+An analogous definition holds for bottomonium-like states.
+There are plenty of other exotic composites formed by heavy-flavor quark states, as well as their appropriate fusion \cite{Abreu:2017nuc}.

 Hadronic molecules are also fundamental exotic states consisting of a pair of meson states that are bound by the strong force, also interacting via a residual weak QCD colorless force.
 They can be also realized either as two heavy quarkonia or one heavy quarkonium bounded to a light-flavor mesonic state.
 Currently, several models shed light on the behavior of such exotics.
 Nevertheless, even such theories can neither completely cover the existing experimental data nor explain still several properties of exotic mesons.